Billy Corgan: 1985–1987: Early career

-Not finding the Chicago music scene to his liking, Corgan moved to St. Petersburg, Florida in 1985 with his first major band, The Marked (so named for the conspicuous birthmarks of both Corgan and drummer Ron Roesing).
-Not finding success in St. Petersburg, the band dissolved; Corgan moved back to Chicago to live with his father.
+Not finding the Chicago music scene to his liking, Corgan moved to St. Petersburg, Florida, in 1985 with his first major band, The Marked (named for the conspicuous birthmarks of both Corgan and drummer Ron Roesing).
+Not finding success in St. Petersburg, the band dissolved; Corgan moved back to Chicago and lived with his father.
 From 1987 to 1988, he played guitar in Chicago band Deep Blue Dream, which also featured future Static-X frontman Wayne Static.
-He left the band to focus on The Smashing Pumpkins.
+He left the band to focus on the Smashing Pumpkins.

 1988–2000: The Smashing Pumpkins

-Upon his return to Chicago, Corgan had already devised his next project – a band that would be called The Smashing Pumpkins.
+Upon his return to Chicago, Corgan had already devised his next project – a band that would be called the Smashing Pumpkins.
 Corgan met guitarist James Iha while working in a record store, and the two began recording demos, which Corgan describes as "gloomy little goth-pop records".
-He met bassist D'arcy Wretzky after a local show, arguing with her about a band that had just played, The Dan Reed Network.
+He met bassist D'arcy Wretzky after a local show, arguing with her about a band that had just played, the Dan Reed Network.
 Soon after, the Smashing Pumpkins were formed.
 The trio began to play together at local clubs with a drum machine for percussion.
 To secure a show at the Metro in Chicago, the band recruited drummer Jimmy Chamberlin, and played for the first time as a quartet on October 5, 1988.

 The addition of Chamberlin drove the band in a heavier direction almost immediately.
 On the band's debut album, Gish (1991), the band integrated psychedelic rock and heavy metal into their sound.
 Gish fared better than expected, but the follow-up, Siamese Dream, released on Virgin Records in 1993, became a multi-platinum hit.
-The band became known for internal drama during this period, with Corgan frequently characterized in the music press as a "control freak" due to rumors that Corgan played all the guitar and bass parts on Siamese Dream (a rumor that Corgan later confirmed as true).
+The band became known for internal drama during this period, with Corgan frequently characterized in the music press as a "control freak" due to rumors that he played all the guitar and bass parts on Siamese Dream (a rumor that Corgan later confirmed as true).
 Despite this, the album was well received by critics, and the songs "Today", "Cherub Rock", and "Disarm" became hits.

-The band's 1995 follow-up effort, the double album Mellon Collie and the Infinite Sadness, was more successful, spawning a string of hit singles.
+The band's 1995 follow-up effort, the double album Mellon Collie and the Infinite Sadness, was even more successful, spawning a string of hit singles.
 According to Jon Pareles from The New York Times, Corgan wanted to "lose himself and find himself ..." in this album.
 The album was nominated for seven Grammy awards that year, and would eventually be certified ten times platinum in the United States.
 The song "1979" was Corgan's biggest hit to date, reaching No. 1 on Billboard's modern rock and mainstream rock charts.
 Their appearance on Saturday Night Live on November 11, 1995, to promote this material (their second appearance on the show overall) was also the television debut appearance of Corgan's shaved head, which he has maintained consistently since.